eper-io/tig/readme.md

 - The client can XOR split the stream to two different cloud providers making risks lower.
 - The client can do striping to two or more different cloud providers doubling bandwidth.
 - File cleanup delay can be adjusted to act like a cache or the legal backup.
-- File hashes instead act like page and segment addresses of Intel and AMD process pages.
+- File hashes act like page and segment addresses of Intel and AMD process pages.
-- Such a setup can work to make distributed processes with ease.
+- Such a setup can work as in-memory distributed processes with ease.
 - Memory mapped, and swap volumes can speed up frequently accessed files.
 - A wrapper can accept any uploads, but allow only internal downloads.
 - If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
-- Scaling large scale frequent updates are probably the best to do on a cluster internally sharing blocks with iSCSI.
+- Scaling large scale frequent updates can be solved with an iSCSI Linux cluster.

 ## Examples